Assurance of Support

 - Further Information

-An Assurance of Support (AoS) is given for migrants who enter Australia under certain visa types, specified by the Department of Immigration and Multicultural Affairs (DIMA).
+An Assurance of Support (AoS) is given for migrants who enter Australia under certain visa types, specified by the Department of Home Affairs (Home Affairs).
 Some visa applicants are required to obtain an AoS before their visa application can be approved.
 An AoS is a legally binding and unconditional commitment by an Australian resident (the assurer) to repay certain Australian social security payments that have been paid to migrants (the assurees) during their respective AoS period.
-An AoS period can be two years or ten years, depending on the type of visa sub-class.
+An AoS period can be 12 months, two years or ten years, depending on the type of visa sub-class.

-The AoS scheme allows migrants with a higher likelihood of needing income support payments, such as parents and potential spouses of Australian residents, entry into Australia, while protecting Australian Government social security funding.
-Implicitly it is also a commitment by an assurer, who meets certain requirements, to assume financial responsibility for supporting the assuree/s during their AoS period.
+The AoS scheme allows migrants with a higher likelihood of needing income support payments, such as parents of Australian residents, entry into Australia, while protecting Australian Government social security outlays.
+It is also a commitment by an assurer, who meets certain requirements, to assume financial responsibility for supporting the assuree/s during their AoS period.

 [ top ]

 In Australia, a concept similar to the current AoS scheme dates from the early 1900s.
 In 1912, a system was introduced whereby guarantees were given by sponsors that provision would be made for the maintenance of sponsored migrants to avoid their becoming a charge on the state.

 In the 1920s maintenance guarantees were introduced.
 These guarantees provided for the recovery of any public monies and, as they were in Australia on a temporary basis, the payment of the migrant's return passage should they return to their country of origin.
 The guarantee period was for five years from date of arrival in Australia.